mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### faceManaValue
 >
 > The mana value of the face for either half or part of the card.
-Formally known as "converted mana cost".
 >
 > - **Type:** `float`
 > - **Introduced:** `v5.2.0`